lat9/one_page_checkout/pages/install_upgrade_v210_or_later.md

       if (strtoupper($_SESSION['paypal_ec_payer_info']['ship_address_status']) != 'NONE' && $_SESSION['paypal_ec_payer_info']['ship_street_1'] != '') {
 ```

-and add the notification required for OPC's proper operation:
+and add the notification required for OPC's proper operation.
+Note that this was corrected for #221, adding single-quotes so that there are _two_ parameters for the call to `$this->zcLog`:

 ```php